How to give feedback that motivates & engages

 What is the best way to give feedback?

-The best way to give constructive or negative feedback to a team member is to:
+The best way to give effective feedback to a team member is to:

 How do you give feedback examples?

-Some examples of effective and empathetic feedback include:
+Some examples of ways to give feedback in the workplace include:

-2. “During the all-hands meeting last month, I noticed some hesitation from your side when giving your presentation.
-I know you’ve put in a lot of effort into preparing your presentation, so I’d love to see you being more confident.”
+- “During the all-hands meeting last month, I noticed some hesitation from your side when giving your presentation.
+I know you’ve put a lot of effort into preparing your presentation, so I’d love to see you being more confident.”

-5. “I appreciate that this is an unusually busy time for the team, and everyone is stretched rather thin.
-But I look forward to receiving more clear communication in terms of managing your deadlines, so we can readjust them if needed.”
+- “I appreciate that this is an unusually busy time for the team, and everyone is stretched rather thin.
+However, I’d like you to send me more clear communications about your deadlines so we can readjust them if needed.”

 How do I give feedback to peers?